 We’ve got a detailed guide about what you should do if you drive in a bus lane by accident.
 Our guide also contains more information about PCNs, and how you can appeal them.
 You can find our guide here.

 Still worried about bus lanes?
 Don’t be.
+If you are a learner driver you should be taught all about bus lanes in your lessons.
 Like with all things road-related, the trick is to pay attention.
 Look out for road markings and signs.
 And when in doubt, you can safely assume that any bus lane you find is out of bounds.